-The following advice is for the care of patients who are known, suspected or at risk of developing CJD or related disorders.
+The following advice is for the care of patients who are confirmed, suspected or at risk of developing CJD or related disorders.

-Communication Your local Community Infection Prevention and Control or Public Health England Team should be contacted in order to give appropriate advice Type of isolation Isolation is not required.
+Description Advice Communication Your local Community Infection Prevention and Control or Health Protection Team should be contacted in order to give appropriate advice Type of isolation Isolation is not required.
 A patient may be cared for in their own home or in a health and social care setting and can socialise and take part in normal activities Main infection source The main potential source of infection is from high risk tissues, especially brain, spinal cord, eye and cerebrospinal fluid (CSF) in sporadic CJD, contact with high risk tissues is unlikely in a community setting.
 There is no evidence of infectivity in saliva, body excretions or excreta.
-As the infectivity of other tissues in vCJD is less well understood, standard precautions should be adhered to including covering cuts and abrasions with a waterproof dressing Pathology specimens All specimens from a patient with a definite, probable or possible diagnosis of CJD, must be labelled as 'infection risk'.
-Pathology specimens should only to be taken if absolutely essential, and after prior consultation with your local Community Infection Prevention and Control or Public Health England Team and the pathology laboratory Personal protective equipment Disposable apron and gloves should be worn when performing any procedure which involves handling tissues, blood or body fluids and face protection if splashing is anticipated Disposal of faeces/urine No specific precautions are required.
-Patients may use the toilet provided good personal habits are maintained Disposal of Clinical waste should be disposed of as per local
+As the infectivity of other tissues in vCJD is less well understood, standard infection control precautions should be adhered to including covering cuts and abrasions with a waterproof dressing Pathology specimens All specimens from a patient with a definite, probable or possible diagnosis of CJD, must be labelled as 'infection risk'.
+Pathology specimens should only to be taken if absolutely essential, and after prior consultation with your local Community Infection Prevention and Control or Health Protection Team and the pathology laboratory Personal protective equipment Disposable apron and gloves should be worn when performing any procedure which involves handling tissues, blood or body fluids, and facial protection if there is a risk splashing to the face Disposal of faeces/urine No specific precautions are required.
+Patients may use the toilet provided good personal habits are maintained

-Clinical waste policy Cutlery and crockery No specific precautions.
-Disposable items are not required Medical equipment Single use equipment should be used, where possible, if in contact with body fluids and disposed of as infectious waste.
-Medical equipment in contact with intact skin should be decontaminated with detergent and warm water or detergent or disinfectant wipes after use Linen No special requirements, linen and clothing should be laundered as usual
+Description Advice Disposal of clinical waste Diagnosis High or medium risk tissue Low risk tissue and body fluids from patients with, or 'at Definite Incinerate Normal clinical waste disposal increased risk' of, CJD Probable Incinerate Normal clinical waste disposal 'At increased risk' Incinerate Normal clinical waste disposal Refer to tissue infectivity of CJD and vCJD table on page 5 Tissues and materials deemed to be low risk include body fluids such as urine, saliva, sputum, blood, and faeces.
+Blood from vCJD patients is considered to be low risk except when transfused in large volumes Cutlery and crockery No specific precaut ions.
+Disposable iten ns are not required Medical equipment Single use equipment should be used, where possible, if in contact with body fluids and disposed of as infectious waste.
+Reusable medical equipment in contact with intact skin should be decontaminated with detergent and warm water, or detergent or disinfectant wipes, after use No special requirements, linen and clothing should be laundered as usual Linen